averi/dragonsreach.it/content/posts/2020-03-30-gnome-infrastructure-updates.md

   - sysadmin

 ---
 As you may have noticed from outage and maintenance notes we sent out last week the GNOME Infrastructure has been undergoing a major redesign due to the need of moving to a different datacenter.
-It's probably a good time to update the Foundation membership, contributions and generally anyone consuming the multitude of services we maintain of what we've been up to during these past months.
+It's probably a good time to update the Foundation membership, contributors and generally anyone consuming the multitude of services we maintain of what we've been up to during these past months.

 ## New Data Center